Clinton unaware of dossier before it was published

 The news comes a day after the law firm representing the Clinton campaign and the Democratic National Committee acknowledged it helped fund opposition research on President Donald Trump that ultimately resulted in the dossier.

-CNN reported Tuesday that a source familiar with the matter said the law firm retained the intelligence firm Fusion GOP and entered "into an engagement for research services that began in April 2016 and concluded before the election in early November."
+CNN reported Tuesday that a source familiar with the matter said the law firm retained the intelligence firm Fusion GPS and entered "into an engagement for research services that began in April 2016 and concluded before the election in early November."

 CNN has previously reported that the Fusion efforts researching Trump were first funded by Republican foes of Trump, and Democrats began paying the research firm later on, after Trump became the presumptive nominee.
 The identity of the Republican client or clients has not yet been publicly revealed.

-Note: CORRECTION: A previous version of this story misspelled Fusion GPS.